wojbrown/esds-github-sandbox/README.md

 ## Git and Github
 ### Git vs. Github

 Github is a website ([github.com](https://github.com/)) that hosts git repositories.
 Github allows for code to be shared and makes collaboration easy.
-By default, Github repos are public and even people without Github logins can view all the data, code, and documentation in a repo (although Github also have private repo options).
+By default, Github repos are public and even people without Github logins can view all the data, code, and documentation in a repo (although Github also has private repo options).

 Git is a system with a series of commands that operate a version control system that allows for programmers to track changes in code and collaborate on code in groups

-Git allows for a multiple developers to develop on the same repo at the same time and cleanly manage conflicts.
+Git allows for multiple developers to develop on the same repo at the same time and cleanly manage conflicts.
 This works by each developer having their own local copy of a repo that they work on and then git commands are used when it is time to combine with the 'master' repo (on Github)

 Git works with three main areas: